drew-griffin/robot_car/README.md

     - contains the Android Studio App
 - pi_firmware
     - contains the Raspberry Pi Firmware
+- demo
+    - contains a demo video of the working system

 # Instructions for Building Project in Vivado